Eidansoft/amqp-build-trigger-plugin/README.md

 Validate the code with `mvn validate`

-Test your plugin changes into an embebed Jenkins with `mvn hpi:run`, [more info](https://www.jenkins.io/doc/developer/tutorial/run/).
+Test your plugin changes into an embebed Jenkins with `mvn hpi:run`, and play at your browser [http://localhost:8080/jenkins/](http://localhost:8080/jenkins/), [more info](https://www.jenkins.io/doc/developer/tutorial/run/).

 Build your hpi to be installed onto your Jenkins with `mvn hpi:hpi`, [more info](https://jenkinsci.github.io/maven-hpi-plugin/).`